ab604/link-crawler/README.md

 results to Github Pages and sends an email notification as to whether 404 broken links were found or not, along with a link to the results.

-The workflow is also commits the CSV files of links to the repository and has a job to keep the workflow alive even if no commits are made to the repository.
+The workflow is also commits the CSV files of links to the repository in the `reports` directory and has a job to keep the workflow alive even if no commits are made to the repository.

 ## Github Pages Report